Livo (river)

-The Livo (Torrente di Livo) is an Italian river that arises at an elevation of about 1800 m in the alpine basin of Lake Darengo, northwest of Lake Como.
+The Livo (Torrente di Livo) is an Italian river that rises at an elevation of about 1800 m in the alpine basin of Lake Darengo, northwest of Lake Como.
 The river runs through the homonymous valley and flows into Lake Como in Domaso.

+Path

+The adventure to the Pozze di Domaso begins in the charming lakeside village of Domaso, where you can leave your car near the historic Church of San Bartolomeo. and walk down to the river.